• Skip to primary navigation

 Success Tips

 • You can use fresh or frozen bell peppers, both are delicious in this recipe.
-I often use organic frozen bell peppers to save time and they're usually cheaper too.
+I often use frozen bell peppers to save time and they're usually cheaper too.

-More Vegan Lentil Recipes You'll Love!
+More Easy Recipes You'll Love!

-Lentil Stuffed Red Cabbage Rolls
+Stuffed Red Cabbage Rolls

 Vegan Lentil Sloppy Joes

-Vegan Sloppy Joes
+Easy Vegan Sloppy Joes

 These vegan sloppy joes have the most delicious tangy sauce and meaty lentil filling!
 This easy to make and freezer-friendly meal is perfect for Meatless Monday and it's kid-approved!